 Dollars with Sense

-Sponsored since 2010, Dollars with Sense is a program available for Grade 7 to 9 students in Ontario, Québec, Saskatchewan, Manitoba, PEI, and Nova Scotia, in partnership with JA Canada (formerly Junior Achievement).
-Led by experienced business volunteers, students learn about money management, simple investment strategies, and making informed decisions.
+Sponsored since 2010, Dollars with Sense is a program available for Grade 7 to 9 students in Ontario, Québec, Saskatchewan, Manitoba, PEI, and Nova Scotia, in partnership with Junior Achievement (JA Canada).
+Led by experienced business volunteers,including actuaries, students learn about money management, simple investment strategies, and making informed decisions.

 Economics for Success